hayden-donnelly/the-navigator/README.md

 ## About
 The Navigator is a first person maze navigation game built with Java and Processing.
+You must navigate a procedurally generated maze and reach the exit as quickly as you can.
 In order to achieve pseudo-3D visuals, I used a raycast algorithm similar to the one found in Wolfenstein 3D.

 This is my ICS4U culminating project.